marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 * become a data-scientist in 12 weeks?

 * upcoming events: 28.07.
 Jetbrains office for presentations of capstone projects
-* harnessing aI for product management; online?
+* harnessing AI for product management; online?
 ![](img00.png)
 * 10k€ course fee; but also voucher and loans, etc.